mholt/caddy-ratelimit/README.md

 **PLANNED:**

-- Ability to define matchers in zones with Caddyfile
 - Smoothed estimates of distributed rate limiting
 - RL state persisted in storage for resuming after restarts
 - Admin API endpoints to inspect or modify rate limits